datkk06/OpenStack-Tutorial/Content/ha.md

 * Master/Slave resources
 * Clone Set resources

 An IP Address resource sets a virtual IP address that clients use to request access to a service.
 If the Controller Node assigned to that IP address goes down, the IP address gets reassigned to a different controller.
 Note that each IP address is initially attached to a particular controller.
 However, if that controller goes down, its virtual IP address will be reassigned by Pacemaker to other controllers in the cluster.
-For example, the virtual IP address ``10.10.10.101``  isa siigned to the controller ``overcloud-controller-2``.
+For example, the virtual IP address ``10.10.10.101``  is assigned to the controller ``overcloud-controller-2``.

 Login to that controller and check the IP address and which services are listening on